Ludmila6114/Ludmila6114/README.md

 - 👋 Hi, I’m @Ludmila6114
-- 👀 I’m interested in bioinformatics (transposable elements, non-coding RNAs)
+- 👀 I’m a PhD student at Vienna BioCenter working on endogenous retroviruses.
-- 🌱 I’m currently learning R, Python, ML
+- 🌱 I’m using wet lab techniques followed by bioinformatic analysis of genomic data.

 <!---
 Ludmila6114/Ludmila6114 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.